YunoHost/doc/pages/02.administer/60.extend/10.configuration_management/configuration_management.md

 ---
-title: Install unpackaged apps
+title: Configuration management
 template: docs
 taxonomy:
     category: docs
 routes:
-  default: '/install_unpackaged_apps'
+  default: '/configuration_management'
 ---

 !!
 This page is to be written